akabirami/Scrabble/README.md

 # Scrabble

-Class Scrabble - gets input and calls rack class
-Class Rack - implements selecting the max scoring word Class Tile - Set individual scores

-Implementation:
+##Scrabble

+  Main class.
+Used to drive the Scrabble game.
+  Responsible for:
+      - Creating Racks
+      - Getting maximum value of Racks

+##Rack

+  Rack class.
+Contains list of Tiles.
+  Handles the internal implementation of `getMaxValue()` for a rack

+##Tile

+  Granular level implementation of Tile along with value of that Tile.

+##AnagramUtil

+  Responsible for reading from `sowpods.txt` and creating a `HashMap` of all sorted keys.

+###Implementation:

-1) Sort the 7 letters
+    - Sort the 7 letters
-2) take permutations and check for score
+    - Take permutations and check for score
-3) select word with maximum score
+    - Select word with maximum score